BrickMMO/activities/escape.markdown

 ## Escape Room

 This challenge is an escape room built out of LEGO bricks.
-Unlike a traditional escape room, the objective of this escape room is to navigate the space rover back into the bunker using an Xbox conttroller.
+Unlike a traditional escape room, the objective of this escape room is to navigate the space rover back into the bunker using an Xbox controller.

-For seetup and solution information, checkout the [https://lystex.codeadam.ca/](Lystex) website.
+For setup and solution information, checkout the [https://lystex.codeadam.ca/](Lystex) website.

 ---